 - Xylene solvent column

 The BTX solvents raffinate is pumped to the feed surge drum and from it, the mixture continuously pumped to pressure distillation column through four heat exchangers.
 General distillation column used in most industries designed with 50 bubble cap trays is sufficient to perform the distillation operation.
 At its 25th trays feed in injected and utilized as feed tray, its operating pressure maintained at 15 kg/cm2.
 These conditions may vary based on the regular optimization experiments.
-Hot oil is used as heating medium to the column reboiler and passes through its shell side.
-The benzene-toluene vapors from the top of the column are collected in reflux drum before which they are condensed.
+Hot oil is used as a heating medium to the column reboiler and passes through its shell side.
+The benzene-toluene vapours from the top of the column are collected in reflux drum before which they are condensed.
 Benzene-Toluene fraction continuously accumulated in the reflux drum.
 Some of it is used as reflux to the column and remaining fraction is passed to preheater.

 Extractive distillation column:

 Extractive distillation column makes it possible to separate non-aromatics contained in the feed, which is not possible under normal distillation conditions.
-The solvent changes the boiling points of non-aromatics from higher to lower and makes it easy to withdrawn at the top of the extractive distillation column.
+The solvent changes the boiling points of non-aromatics from higher to lower and makes it easy to withdraw at the top of the extractive distillation column.
 Aromatics dissolve in the NFM solvent and removed from the bottom of the extractive distillation column.

-The LP Steam reboiler and partially vapour heated reboiler supplies heat to extractive distillation column.
+The LP Steam reboiler and partially vapour heated reboiler supplies heat to the extractive distillation column.
 Engineering design of column model

 - ED column trays 60-bubble cap